Ongoing high pressure in public equity markets

 The private equity market has been so hot that underwriters can’t keep up with demand for R&W coverage

 For the first five months of 2021, private equity deal volume rose nearly 22% from the same period in 2020, with 2,346 deals.
-Contributing factors include low interest rates, pent-up demand from PE firms, and sellers seeking to lock in gains at favourable tax rates before a potential capital gains tax hike in 2022.
-This has resulted in PE sitting on a record US$150 billion in dry powder, the funds available for doing deals.1
+Contributing factors include low interest rates, pent-up demand from PE firms, and sellers seeking to lock in gains at favorable tax rates before a potential capital gains tax hike in 2022.
+This has resulted in PE sitting on a record $150 billion in dry powder, the funds available for doing deals.1

 The market has been so hot that underwriters have been challenged as they try to keep up with demand for writing representatives and warranties (R&W) insurance coverage.

 In addition, the PE secondary market is booming but involves new challenges due to the need for rigorous underwriting and customized contracts.
 Innovation and market expertise are advantageous.

 Then there’s ongoing cybersecurity risk with portfolio companies, demanding heightened due diligence.